amilajack/alfred/website/docs/skills.md

 ---
 id: skills
-title: The Basics of Skills
+title: Skills
-sidebar_label: The Basics
 ---

 ## What is a 'Skill'?

-* A 'skill' is an object that wrappers a tool (such as Webpack, ESLint, Babel, and others)
+* A 'skill' is an object that wrappers a tool such as Webpack, ESLint, Babel, and others
 * It decides how the tool's configuration is changed so it can work with other tools
 * Skills can be run by a subcommand they specify.
 For example, the `@alfred/skill-webpack` skill is run with the `build` subcommand it registers
-* Alfred has built-in skills that can be overriden
+* Alfred has default skills that can be overriden

 ## Adding Skills

 To use a skill in your project, use the `alfred learn <skill-pkg-name>` command, where `skill-pkg-name` is the package name of the skill you want to install.

-Here are a few other examples of how you might install a skill:
+Here are a few examples of learning a skill:

 ```bash
 # Installing a skill